philou/philou.github.com/_posts/2018-05-15-how-custom-assertion-matchers-will-keep-mocks-away.markdown

 ## Design improvements

-Depending on your situation, you might find further design improvements.
+As I said in the introduction, customer matchers are often an alternative to mocks when we don't have the time for a better refactoring.
+Later down the road, you might find the time for this refactoring.
+Functional style and the "Tell, don't ask!" principles are often the solution here.

 In our example, a publish-subscribe pattern might do.
-A better design is likely to fix the encapsulation problem of the matcher.
+A better design should fix the encapsulation problem of the matcher.
 Here again, the custom assertion matchers will help.
 In most cases, it will be enough to change the implementation of the matchers only.

 > 💡 Custom assertion matchers make refactoring easier by factorizing test assertions.